 According to a survey, 98% of the employees want to work remotely at least for time.
 WFH culture & hybrid model has played a prominent role in running organizations worldwide.
 However, it has also caused inconvenience by blurring the boundaries of personal time and working hours.

 Microsoft’s CEO, Satya Nadella, calls the hybrid paradox; people want the flexibility to work from anywhere, but they simultaneously crave more in-person connections.

 On one hand, where work from home has eliminated the long and stressful commutes, cut down on expenses, and helped increase the quality of time with the families.
 It has also left people with modular identity crises; dampening the personal connections with colleagues and so on.

 We all agree it gets exhausting to have your chilling room become your workspace!
 But the hassles of having to go to the office every day are endless too.
-A list of things which has been altered in the post-pandemic era:

 The long office commutes, both to and fro alike, have dreaded and booked a lot of time off the calendar of working personnel.
 Work from home has been successful in deleting that time from the list.